We recommend that you return to this site frequently for event updates as event details are subject to change.

 Tickets are not required for admission to the Commencement Ceremony on the Quadrangle or the diploma ceremonies under regular weather conditions (which includes light rain) with the exception of the School of Medicine and Academic Health programs.
 Some school diploma ceremonies may require and may limit tickets in the event of inclement weather.
 Those schools distribute rain tickets to their students accordingly.

 The Commencement experience involves events both inside and outside, on grass and pavement, in temporary/permanent event venues across campus.
 Emory is committed to removing barriers, whenever possible, so that all graduates and guests can enjoy the Commencement exercises.

-The 2013 Disability Access and Seating Service Request Form is now available (click here for details and link).
+The 2014 Disability Access and Seating Service Request Form is now open (click here for details and link).
 If you have people in your party who are unable to walk long distances, who use wheelchairs, or who have other special needs, you may complete the Special Needs Request form.
-This form must be completed by May 1.
+This form must be completed by May 5.
 See the Planning your Visit section for more details.
 Please inform your guests that the campus terrain may challenge those with mobility concerns.